giacomocavalieri/non_empty_list/README.md

 Non-empty lists in Gleam ✨

-This package has almost exactly all functions you can find on [`gleam/list`](https://hexdocs.pm/gleam_stdlib/gleam/list.html) but for non-empty lists.
+This package exposes many functions to work on non-empty lists.
 If you think there's a missing functions you'd love to have, open an issue!

 ## Installation